Have Questions?

 731-281-6869

-WKDA Services LLC is 20.6 miles from Paris, TN
+WKDA Services LLC is 20.6 miles from Paris, Tennessee

-As such, WKDA Services LLC specializes in motivational interviewing, individual psychotherapy, vocational rehabilitation services, behavior modification, dialectical behavior therapy, trauma therapy and more.
-At the same time, it accepts clients who are social skills development, seniors or older adults, persons who have experienced sexual abuse, veterans, persons with eating disorders, treatment for spanish-speaking clients, and others.
-This alcohol and drug treatment program uses care methods that can help patients to maintain abstinence from the substances abused in the past.
+As such, WKDA Services LLC has specialized in motivational interviewing, individual psychotherapy, vocational rehabilitation services, behavior modification, dialectical behavior therapy, trauma therapy and more.
+At the same time, it accepts patients who are social skills development, seniors or older adults, persons who have experienced sexual abuse, veterans, persons with eating disorders, treatment for spanish-speaking clients, and others.
+This drug and alcohol rehab facility uses treatment modalities that can assist clients to maintain sobriety from the substances of abuse that they have used in the past.

-In terms of payment, clients in WKDA Services LLC can pay for services using private health insurance, cash or self-payment, sliding fee scale, payment assistance, other state funds, state welfare or child and family services funds and others.
+In terms of payment, clients in WKDA Services LLC can pay for services using private medical insurance, private pay, sliding fee scale, payment assistance, other state funds, state welfare or child and family services funds and others.

 Emerald Therapy Center LLC MurraySAMHSA